Last-Time Buyers Continually Increase Their Market Presence

 For the vast majority, the report is clear that their desire to move is not motivated by health implications.
 Instead, this section are looking to enjoy their sunset years with a dream move, either location or property style.
 Whilst the stock is limited, it may deter more LTBs from making another housing move.

-Kate Davies, executive director of IMLA, said: “Our increased life expectancy and growing number of people aged 55+ means that, far from being a niche sector, the number of LTBs in England has doubled within a decade.
+“Our increased life expectancy and growing number of people aged 55+ means that, far from being a niche sector, the number of LTBs in England has doubled within a decade.
 It’s clear that there is much appetite among older homeowners to move into a property better geared to their needs in later life – whether that be in terms of preferred location, character or size, but they face a number of headwinds in achieving that.

-“It is curious that house-builders appear to have been slow to recognize what could be a sizeable market for a variety of designs that combine practicality, low maintenance and energy efficiency.
+“It is curious that house-builders appear to have been slow to recognise what could be a sizeable market for a variety of designs that combine practicality, low maintenance and energy efficiency.
 Retirement developments aimed at senior citizens have their place, but they’re not appropriate for everyone.

 “From a lending perspective, we have already seen considerable financial innovation around mortgages into retirement, lifetime mortgages and retirement interest-only products.
 But there is much more that could be done in fostering LTB schemes, whether these are bespoke equity loan deals, shared ownership schemes or entirely new arrangements.